flarum/docs/docs/update.md

 :::info

-If you have the package manager extension installed you can simply run the update from its interface and skip this page entirely.
+If you have the extension manager extension installed you can simply run the update from its interface and skip this page entirely.

 :::